microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAttackSimulation.md

           - `[ContentDateTime <DateTime?>]`: Date and time of the training content playback by the user.
           - `[IPAddress <String>]`: IP address of the user for the training event.
           - `[OSPlatformDeviceDetails <String>]`: The operating system, platform, and device details of the user for the training event.
-          - `[PotentialScoreImpact <Double?>]`: Potential improvement in security posture of the tenant after completion of the training by the user.
+          - `[PotentialScoreImpact <Double?>]`: Potential improvement in the tenant security posture after completion of the training by the user.
         - `[TrainingCompletedProperties <IMicrosoftGraphUserTrainingContentEventInfo>]`: userTrainingContentEventInfo
         - `[TrainingUpdatedProperties <IMicrosoftGraphUserTrainingContentEventInfo>]`: userTrainingContentEventInfo
   - `[Status <String>]`: simulationStatus